Bluetooth Mesh Networking Learning Center

 Simplify beacon deployment.

 Bluetooth Mesh extends LE and is supported on versions 4.0 and greater.
-It utilizes managed flood messaging framework to communicate between devices.
+It utilizes a managed flood messaging framework to communicate between devices.